prerana1821/weekday-assignment/README.md

 - error handling: if there are no jobs text - DONE
 - modal for show job with hook: show tech stack in modal as skills - DONE
 - URL based filter
+- Virtualization on list
-- Debounce the Search Input
+- Debounce the Search Input - DONE
 - Optimize Redux State Updates
 - Error handling
 - Testing